 Help meet the immediate needs of vulnerable Syrian refugees.
-Support local communities to mitigate tensions over scarce resources and improve water infrastructure to better serve the increasing population.
+Support them and local host communities to resolve longer term challenges, and to improve the ability of shared infrastructure and services to serve an increased population.

 - Water: Increasing the water supply for more than 500,000 refugees and host community members.
-Digging wells at refugee camps and renovating municipal water systems to more efficiently serve the larger population.
-Financing household projects, school improvements and reservoirs to conserve limited water resources.
+Digging wells at refugee camps and local communities, renovating and replacing municipal water systems to more efficiently serve the larger population.

-- Conflict & governance: Supporting community groups to resolve tensions and develop common solutions to their immediate problems.
+- Conflict & governance: Supporting the ability of communities, community leaders and local government to resolve local stresses and tensions and to develop solutions to common problems.

 All stories about Jordan

 Jordan, Lebanon, Syria: In the news: Two million Syrian refugees

 A UN announcement today marks another tragic milestone in the ongoing Syria crisis.
 On CNN, we discuss the burden on host countries and what the international community must do to help.

 Jordan, Syria: Building Azraq, the newest Syrian refugee camp

 With Syrian refugee numbers expected to keep climbing, aid groups are working around the clock to get a second major refugee camp running in September.

 Jordan, Syria: Omran's story: Soccer is a comfort from home